mayflower/cushymoco/README.md

-Cushymoco
+cushymoco
 =========

-*Cushymoco is a shop-agnostic native mobile app framework for e-commerce shops like OXID, Magento and Shopware.*
+*cushymoco is a shop-agnostic native mobile app framework for e-commerce shops like OXID, Magento and Shopware.*

 You can find more information at http://www.cushymoco.com/ - brought to you by [MAYFLOWER](http://www.mayflower.de/)